geoschem/GCHP/docs/source/supplement/rundir-config.rst

 """""""""""""""""""""""""""""""""

 Because file I/O impacts GCHP performance it is a good idea to turn off file read of emissions that you do not need.
-You can turn emissions inventories on or off the same way you would in GEOS-Chem Classic, by setting the inventories to true or false at the top of configuration file :file:`HEMCO_Config.rc`.
+You can turn individual emissions inventories on or off the same way you would in GEOS-Chem Classic, by setting the inventories to true or false at the top of configuration file :file:`HEMCO_Config.rc`.
 All emissions that are turned off in this way will be ignored when GCHP uses :file:`ExtData.rc` to read files, thereby speeding up the model.

 For emissions that do not have an on/off toggle at the top of the file, you can prevent GCHP from reading them by commenting them out in :file:`HEMCO_Config.rc`.